truenas/documentation/content/CORE/CORETutorials/CommunityGuides/OpenVPN.md

 ---
 title: "Configuring a 3rd Party VPN service on TrueNAS"
-description: "This article describes how to configure OpenVPN client on TrueNAS 12.0."
+description: "Describes how to configure OpenVPN client on TrueNAS 12.0."
 geekdocCollapseSection: true
 weight: 20
 tags: